 You may not be able to plop your baby in front of toys and expect him to play for 45 minutes.
 Instead, break the ties a little at a time.

 Need to stand up to grab a burp cloth?
 Do so, without feeling obligated to carry him with you.
-Don’t feel guilty because you had to set him down to get his milk for a second.
+Don’t feel guilty because you had to set him down to get his milk.
 You need to do a few things even if he wants your attention.

-He might cry, but these little breaks and separations will let him know you’ll always come back.
+He might cry, but these little breaks and separations can let him know you’ll always come back.